Olive Garden: Menu

 Olive Garden serves several types of Italian-American cuisine, including pasta dishes, steaks, and salads.
-The company advertises its breadstick product and centers its lunch menu around it.
+The company advertises its breadsticks and centers its lunch menu around it.
 Additionally, the company advertises that its soups and sauces are made fresh in each location daily, instead of importing them from a commissary or outside vendor.

-In June 2010, Olive Garden began to import parts of menu formats from its sibling chain, Seasons 52; it began selling smaller dessert portions which it called "dolcini".
+In June 2010, Olive Garden began to import parts of menu formats from its sibling chain, Seasons 52; it began selling smaller dessert portions, which it called "dolcini".
 These new products were modeled after Season 52's "mini-indulgences" product line.